Indian Super League: Recognition and expansion (2014–2021)

-On 14 October 2019, the AFC held a summit in Kuala Lumpur, chaired by the AFC Secretary General Windsor John, which involved key stakeholders from the AIFF, the FSDL, the ISL and the I-League clubs, and other major stakeholders to propose a new roadmap to facilitate the football league system in India.
-Based on the roadmap, that was prepared by the AFC and the AIFF at the summit and approved by the AFC Executive Committee on 26 October in Da Nang, in 2019–20 season Indian Super League will attain the country's top-tier league status and run parallelly with I-League, allowing the Indian Super League premiers to play in AFC Champions League and the I-League champions to play in AFC Cup.
-In addition, starting with the 2022–23 and 2023–2024 season, I-League will lose the top-tier league status and Indian Super League will become the sole top division, wherein the champion of the I-League will stand a chance to be promoted to the Indian Super League with no participation fee, basis fulfilling sporting merit and the national club licensing criteria to be set out by the AIFF, but there won't be relegation from Indian Super League at this time.
-In its recommendation for 2024–25, it was agreed to fully implement promotion and relegation in between the two leagues, and abolition of two parallel leagues.
-In accordance to the general league system, the club finishing at the top of the table was crowned as the season's premier, and Goa became the first to achieve the title in 2019–20 season.
+On 14 October 2019, the AFC held a summit in Kuala Lumpur, chaired by the AFC Secretary General Windsor John, which involved key stakeholders from the AIFF, the FSDL, the ISL, and the I-League clubs, and other major stakeholders to propose a new roadmap to facilitate the football league system in India.
+Based on the roadmap, that was prepared by the AFC and the AIFF at the summit and approved by the AFC Executive Committee on 26 October in Da Nang, In 2019–20 season the Indian Super League will attain the country's top-tier league status and run parallelly with I-League, allowing the Indian Super League premiers to play in AFC Champions League and the I-League champions to play in AFC Cup.
+In addition, starting from the 2022–23 season the I—League lost top-tier status and the Indian Super League became the country's sole top-tier league.
+The champion of the I-League will stand a chance to be promoted to the Indian Super League with no participation fee, a basis fulfilling sporting merit and the national club licensing criteria to be set out by the AIFF, but there will not be relegation from Indian Super League up to the 2023–24 season.
+In its recommendation for 2024–25, it was agreed to fully implement promotion and relegation in between the two leagues, and abolition of the system of two parallel leagues.
+The club finishing at the top of the Indian Super League table was crowned the season's premiere, and Goa became the first to achieve the title in 2019–20 season.

-Another key recommendation by the AFC in the roadmap was to open a pathway for two I-League clubs’ entry into Indian Super League by the end of the 2020-21 season, subject to the criteria being fulfilled.
-Therefore, efforts were taken early on by the organisers to include the two historic clubs– Mohun Bagan and East Bengal into the league, which succeeded in the following season.
-Before the start of the 2020–21 season, the owners of ATK merged its brand with the football section of Mohun Bagan to become ATK Mohun Bagan on 1 June 2020 and entered the league.
-On 27 September 2020, after securing investment from Shree Cement, East Bengal joined the league as an expansion team, thus becoming 11th team in the league.
+Another key recommendation by the AFC in the roadmap was to open a pathway for two I-League clubs' entry into the Indian Super League by the end of the 2020–21 season, subject to the criteria being fulfilled.
+Therefore, efforts were taken early on by the organizers to include two historic clubs– Mohun Bagan and East Bengal into the league, which succeeded in the following season.
+Mohun Bagan entered the ISL in the 2020–21 season after KGSPL, the owners of ATK FC, officially disbanded ATK FC and acquired an 80% stake in the football division of Mohun Bagan in June 2020.
+In September 2020, Shree Cement acquired a 76% stake in East Bengal along with the sporting rights of the club and East Bengal entered the ISL in the same season.